-Sections 15 and 31-37 of this bill establish the procedures governing the discharge or conditional release from custody of a person who is committed to the custody of the Administrator of the Division of Mental Health and Developmental Services of the Department of Health and Human Services following an acquittal by reason of insanity.
+Sections 15 and 31-37.5 of this bill establish the procedures governing the discharge or conditional release from custody of a person who is committed to the custody of the Administrator of the Division of Mental Health and Developmental Services of the Department of Health and Human Services following an acquittal by reason of insanity.
 Section 15 amends the provisions governing the insanity defense to provide that a defendant who is acquitted by reason of insanity must be committed to the custody of the Division until he is eligible for discharge or conditional release.
 Section 34 provides that such a person is eligible for discharge or conditional release from custody if he establishes by a preponderance of the evidence that he would not be a danger, as a result of any mental disorder, to himself or others.
 Section 35 provides the procedure for the initial hearing to determine whether a person is eligible for discharge or conditional release.
 Section 36 provides that the court must enter an order within 15 days after the conclusion of such a hearing.
 Section 37 provides that if a person is not discharged or conditionally released from the custody of the Administrator following his initial hearing, the person may petition annually for a discharge or conditional release.
 Section 37 further provides that the Division may petition for a discharge or conditional release at any time if the petition is accompanied by the affidavit of a physician or licensed psychologist which states that the person's mental condition has improved since the most recent hearing concerning the discharge or conditional release of the person.
-Section 37 further provides that the same rules and procedures which apply to the initial hearing generally also apply to a petition for discharge or conditional release.

-Under existing case law in Nevada, a defendant in a criminal case who asserts the insanity defense must prove his insanity at the time of the alleged crime by proving: (1) that he was in a delusional state due to a disease or defect of the mind; (2) that he did not understand the nature or quality of his act or understand that his act was wrong, meaning that the act is not authorized by law; and (3) that if the facts of the offense, as believed by the defendant in his delusional state, were true, the facts would justify the commission of the offense.
-(Finger, 117 Nev. at 576) This standard for establishing insanity is commonly referred to as the "M'Naghten Rule."
+Under existing case law in Nevada, a defendant in a criminal case who asserts the insanity defense must prove his insanity at the time of the alleged crime by proving: (1) that he was in a delusional state due to a disease or defect of the mind; and (2) that he did not understand the nature or capacity of his act or appreciate that his act was wrong, meaning that the act is not authorized by law.
+(Finger, 117 Nev. at 576) This standard for establishing insanity is commonly referred to as the

+"M'Naghten Rule."
 The Nevada Supreme Court has recognized that the Legislature may determine that legal insanity be proven by the defendant by any one of the established standards, including the M'Naghten Rule.
 (Finger, 117 Nev. at 575) Section 4 of this bill codifies the M'Naghten Rule, as stated above, as the standard for establishing insanity for purposes of the insanity defense.
 (NRS 174.035)